otterscan/otterscan/docs/custom-jsonrpc.md

 We take an incremental approach when design the APIs, so there may be some methods very specific to Otterscan use cases, others that look more generic.

+Please see the [install instructions](./install.md) if you want to run a patched Erigon with those customizations enabled.

 ## Quick FAQ

 ### Why don't you use _Some Product XXX_ for Otterscan?
 And why shouldn't I?